US Global Tariff Statistics in US 2026 | Key Facts

 Revenue projection (2026) Treasury Secretary Bessent: “virtually unchanged tariff revenue in 2026” vs. prior IEEPA framework

-Effective tariff rate impact Bloomberg Economics estimates: could lift average US effective rate to 16.5% or lower it to 11.4% depending on exemptions
+Effective tariff rate impact Bloomberg Economics: could lift average US effective rate to 16.5%+ at the 15% rate

-The Section 122 global tariff is in many ways both a continuation and a downgrade of what came before.
+The Section 122 global tariff — now at its maximum 15% rate — is in many ways both a continuation and a downgrade of what came before.
 The IEEPA reciprocal tariffs had reached as high as 125% on some Chinese goods and imposed country-specific rates varying from 10% to 50% across dozens of nations.
-The new universal 10% baseline brings more predictability but considerably less leverage — and crucially, it expires automatically after 150 days.
+The new universal 15% baseline brings more predictability but considerably less flexibility — and crucially, it expires automatically after 150 days.
 Without Congressional action, the entire legal foundation for these tariffs dissolves by around July 24, 2026.
-Trump’s trade representative Jamieson Greer called the administration’s alternative legal measures “incredibly legally durable,” and Treasury Secretary Bessent emphasized that the combination of Section 122, enhanced Section 232, and Section 301 authorities will preserve revenue.
-Still, experts from Euronews to the Tax Foundation note that these alternative pathways come with “considerably tighter constraints” — slower, more procedurally intensive, and less scope for the sweeping, country-wide emergency levies that defined the IEEPA era.
+Democrats on the House Ways and Means Committee immediately accused Trump of “pickpocketing the American people” and noted: “A little over 24 hours after his tariffs were ruled illegal, he’s doing anything he can to make sure he can still jack up your costs.”
+Republicans were more divided, with some supporting the escalation and others noting that Congress — not the executive — holds the constitutional tariff authority the court reaffirmed.

 US Customs Duty Revenue Statistics in the US 2026